JamyJones/jjdgdjf/msg.md

-How can i use c++ to communicate with gecko engine
+How can i build a Mozilla's reference browser with only the features i need